 Steps to Choose the Best Fishing Kayak

 There are some key criteria that you need to weigh in order to make a sound decision.

 - How You Prefer to Sit in the Kayak – An SOT kayak means you will be kneeling on or straddling the kayak.
-A SOT kayak typically has area on which you can stand up, should you choose.
+A SOT kayak typically has an area on which you can stand up, should you choose.
 A SIK puts you into a cockpit where you will be sitting with your legs forward.
-SIK kayaks can include leg rests which is helpful for the long trips.
+SIK kayaks can include leg rests which are helpful for the long trips.
 Read our article and find the best sit on top kayak.

 - Inflatable or Rigid Frame – Inflatable kayaks often come with a hand or foot pump, which is conveniently stored in a duffel bag.
-Rigid kayaks are less prone to leaks and can be customized by drilling holes in the above water parts of the kayak and attaching accessories.
-Rigid kayaks have to be transported either on the top of the car or truck, and may require the use of a kayak cart upon arrival.
+Rigid kayaks are less prone to leaks and can be customized by drilling holes in the above-water parts of the kayak and attaching accessories.
+Rigid kayaks have to be transported either on the top of the car or truck and may require the use of a kayak cart upon arrival.

 - Capacity – Kayaks vary in the total weight that can be loaded into the kayak.
 If you or your kayaking partner is on the taller or heavier side, then it would be wise to purchase a kayak that can carry more weight.
 If you plan to go camping or stay out overnight, you need a kayak that can carry all your gear.
-For the adventurous family the Intex Excursion 5 is a solid option.
+For the adventurous family, the Intex Excursion 5 is a solid option.